Santa Maria de Palautordera

 Palau is heritage, history, traditions and customs

-In the municipality we have a good offer of accommodation of all kinds: 3 hostels, 4 houses of rural tourism, 12 houses of tourist use with different capacities (from 5 to 18 people) and soon 8 tourist apartments.
+In the municipality we have a good offer of accommodation of all kinds: 3 hostels, 4 houses of rural tourism, 12 houses of tourist use with different capacities (from 5 to 18 people).

 And all this without forgetting that we still have a lot of producers and traders of high quality, and a fantastic and very complete offer of restoration with traditional and homemade cuisine, with local and seasonal products, for all tastes and prices.